redxanderia/azure_honeypot/README.md

 **Summary:**

 This project helped me to gain a better understanding of the world of cybersecurity.
 I got to experience first-hand how it looks like to get infiltrated by unauthorized users, as well as learning how to inspect the logs.
 Creating and observing a honeypot is only my first step into getting more skilled at becoming a cyber analyst.
+Also, as a first-time user of Microsoft Azure, I got to explore the platform and familiarize myself with its different tools and features.
+I would definitely like to continue utilizing a cloud platform in my future career so this is a great start in my path.

 **References:**